The flooding of Central Appalachia, especially Eastern Kentucky, was a "perfect storm" of adverse conditions leading to a crisis.

 Former UN Ambassador Kelly Knight Craft and her husband Joe Craft, a Hazard native, are pledging $1 million match for donations to the Foundation for Appalachian Kentucky Crisis Fund.
 The Crafts signed onto the Giving Pledge in 2012.

-Following a request from Governor Andy Beshear, President Joe Biden has issued a major disaster declaration providing public assistance (category B) and individual assistance for eight counties in Kentucky: Breathitt, Clay, Floyd, Knott, Letcher, Owsley Perry and Pike.
-DR-4663 covers severe storms, flooding, landslides and mudslides.
-Five other counties have been granted public assistance – category B, only.
-This covers a variety of emergency protective measures, including sheltering, transportation, public information and medical care.
+Following a request from Governor Andy Beshear, President Joe Biden issued a major disaster declaration providing public assistance (categories A-G) and individual assistance for 13 counties in Kentucky: Breathitt, Clay, Floyd, Knott, Lee, Leslie, Letcher, Magoffin, Martin, Owsley, Perry, Pike and Whitley.
+DR-4663 covered severe storms, flooding, landslides and mudslides.
+Seven other counties have been granted public assistance – categories A-G. A and B categories cover a variety of emergency activities including debris removal, sheltering, transportation, public information and medical care.
+Categories C-G are permanent recovery categories including roads and bridges, public utilities, parks and public buildings.
 FEMA has not yet released any preliminary damage assessments.
+FEMA has obligated nearly $600,000 in Public Assistance, including almost $70,000 in Categories A-B. An additional $2.2 million has been obligated in Hazard Mitigation funding.

 Rural populations often struggle with disaster response and recovery.
 Explore why.